 A put option gives you the right, but not the obligation, to sell a stock at a specific price (known as the strike price) by a specific time – at the option’s expiration.
 For this right, the put buyer pays the seller a sum of money called a premium.
-Unlike stocks, which can exist indefinitely, an option ends at expiration and then is settled, with some value remaining or with the option expiring completely worthless.
+Unlike stocks, which can exist indefinitely, an option ceases to exist at expiration and then is settled, with some value remaining or with the option expiring completely worthless.

 The major elements of a put option are the following:

 - Strike price: The price at which you can sell the underlying stock